 UWC Ladies Football Club have been celebrating Women’s Month in style, winning most of their games to date - and they’re on course to defend and even add to the four titles they brought home last year.

-The team has advanced to the quarter finals of the Coke Cup and are on top of the Sasol League, just one point ahead of their arch rivals, Cape Town Roses with 10 games remaining.
+The team has advanced to the quarterfinals of the SAFA Cape Town Coca-Cola Cup and are on top of the Sasol League, just one point ahead of their arch rivals, Cape Town Roses with 10 games remaining.

 And there are other results beyond the scoreboard.